Skip to Content

 • Carcass or frame – the framework is made of aluminum square tubes that are joined together

-• Face panel or cabinet door, rear panels and end panels – the cabinet doors and panels makes use of aluminum sheets rather than plywood and laminates
+• Face panel or cabinet door, rear panels, and end panels – the cabinet doors and panels make use of sheets rather than plywood and laminates

-• Shelves and drawers – made from rectangular aluminum tubes and aluminum sheets
+• Shelves and drawers – made from rectangular aluminum tubes and sheets

-During construction, the aluminum tubes are joined together to make the framework of the aluminum cabinet.
-Aluminum sheets are then attached to the frame to make the front, side and end panels.
-Shelves, drawers and doors are constructed separately and added to the finished cabinet carcass.
+During construction, these tubes are joined together to make the framework of the cabinet.
+These sheets are then attached to the frame to make the front, side, and end panels.
+Shelves, drawers, and doors are constructed separately and added to the finished cabinet carcass.

 Advantages and Disadvantages of Aluminum Cabinets in the Kitchen